GRAPHIC-Go big or even bigger?: Five questions for the ECB

 Economists reckon that is increasingly the case, especially as a winter with looming energy shortages approaches and forward-looking indicators paint a gloomy picture.

-Gas prices have risen further since the ECB last met and are up around 280% so far this year TRNLTTFMc1.
+Gas prices have risen further since the ECB last met and jumped 30% at Monday's open TRNLTTFMc1.

 The ECB's Villeroy believes a European recession is unlikely, but that nothing could be ruled out for next year.
 A recession in Germany, the euro zone's biggest economy, is increasingly likely, the Bundesbank said last month.